SlimeVR/SlimeVR-Docs-Site/src/diy/components-guide.md

 * (Optional) Brass sponge and holder or wet sponge.
 To easily clean and maintain soldering iron
 * (Optional) Fume extractor.
 To handle the smoke and fumes from soldering

-Please note: ensure you do not buy lead-based solder or solder intended for soldering plumbing fixtures.
+Please note: Ensure you do not buy solder intended for plumbing fixtures.
 This type of solder is acidic and may corrode PCBs and electronic components.

-If this is your first DIY project, consider look up some soldering tutorials on YouTube and feel free to ask questions in the #diy channel in our [Discord](https://discord.gg/SlimeVR).
+If this is your first DIY project, consider looking up some soldering tutorial on YouTube and feel free to ask questions in the #diy channel in our [Discord](https://discord.gg/SlimeVR).

 ### Wemos D1 Mini